“I love the feeling of tension in my body each morning.” – A quote by No-one Ever

-During a life time we take countless steps, and depending on the way your body is aligned each step – Walking can make, or break your body.
+During a lifetime we take countless steps; and depending on the way your body is aligned in each step, it can either make, or break your body.

 The most important advice I can offer is don’t take walking for granted.
 Practice it and aim to improve it every day.
 Your body will love you for it over the course of your life.

 In the practices featured in the TRB, you’ll dramatically improve this fundamental skill.

 Free Your Body of Limiting Tension with TRB

 I created the Tension Releasing Body, so you can get access to the proven process that helped me overcome a debilitating spinal injury, and has helped my private students experience more freedom and connection in their bodies long-term.

 I’m happy to now be able to share with you the result of my journey over 10 years researching what makes the body tick.